+Senior Management Course

 Current Issue Presentation

+"TOPIC"

 Submitted by:

+Service Group:

+Date of Submission of Presentation:

 Date of CrIP Presentation:

-Date of Submission of Write-up:

 Faculty Advisor:

 Instructions for formatting of CrIP Write-up to be submitted by each Participant/Presenter:

 The paper will be written using APA Referencing Style.
 It will follow the IRP guidelines for format and structure.
 It must contain the following: